SPEARNET/TransitFit/docs/source/limb_darkening.rst

         c_{i, f} = u_i \times \frac{\langle c_{i, f}\rangle}{\langle u_{i}\rangle}

     where :math:`u_i` is the sampled value of the :math:`i`-th LDC in the actively fitted filter, and :math:`\langle c_{i, f}\rangle` and :math:`\langle u_{i}\rangle` are the maximum likelihood values initially suggested by LDTk.

+In cases when the wavelength or the stellar parameters are not in the range supported by LDTk, we have the following options:

+* ``'custom'``
+    The user can provide priors for limb darkening coefficients in the priors file.
+This should be provided for u0 and u1 parameters or q0 and q1 parameters.
+Currently this supports only quadratic model.

+* ``'exotic'``
+    TransitFit can also generate LDC priors from exotic package (Grant and Wakeford 2022).

+* ``'exoctk'``
+    TransitFit can also generate LDC priors from exoctk package, the Exoplanet Characterization Toolkit (Bourque et al, 2021).